flows-network/docs/docs/getting-started-developer/webhook-access-web-services.md

 ![](webhook.png)

-When the status of the flow is ready and running, you can see a link under the Webhook Endpoint.
+When the status of the flow is ready and running, you can see a link in the Webhook Endpoint section.
 Copy and paste this URL to your browser and add `?city=cityname` to look up the weather of the city  you want to know.

 For example, you can use this link to inquire about the weather in Austin.